drmfinlay/sphinxwrapper/README.md

 while True:
     audio = ad.read_audio()
     ps.process_audio(audio)
+    time.sleep(0.1)

 ```

 ## Notes
 ### Python versions
-This extension module has been written for Python 2.7, so it doesn't work with Python 3+.
+This extension module has been written for Python 2.7 and above.
+For the most part, it should work exactly the same in Python 2.7 and Python 3+.
+If you come across any problems that are specific to the Python version you're using, then please feel free file an issue.
-I believe it isn't too difficult to make a Python 3 version.
-The main Python C API differences are shown [here](https://docs.python.org/3/howto/cporting.html).

 ### Future CMU Sphinx API changes
 There will probably be changes to CMU Sphinx libraries such as Pocket Sphinx and sphinxbase that break this